ngngsoftorg/splunkutils/README.md

 importutils
 ===========

-Still in Alpha mode.
+Still in Beta mode.
 Use at your own risk.

 For install information see:
 https://github.com/ngngsoftorg/splunkutils/wiki/Install